joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **XiMinusXa**

 For allelic analysis, this function subtracts the distribution pattern of enrichment over the active X (Xa) from the inactive X (Xi) chromosome.
-Therefore, this enables plotting of Xi-specific Polycomb enrichment 'internally normalized' within one sample, so is more robust to technical variability (eg. in ChIP efficiency) between samples than the non-allelic DoxMinusNoDox approach (see above).
+Thus this enables plotting of Xi-specific Polycomb enrichment 'internally normalized' within one sample, so is more robust to technical variability (eg. in ChIP efficiency) between samples than the non-allelic DoxMinusNoDox approach (see above).

 In iXist-ChrX-Dom lines, genome1 = *Castaneous* = **Xa** and genome2 = *Domesticus*/129 = **Xi**.